shiva-69/policybazaar-clone/README.md

 - From the Home Page, navigate to health insurance icon.
 - Fill in the details in the subsequent pages.
-- Finally you will reach to a Page wherein the quotes of different policies can br viewed.
+- Finally you will reach to a Page wherein the quotes of different policies can be viewed.
 - Select any quote, then reach to payments page by filling in your details.